Table of Contents

 What does the history of commodity prices tell us?
 Can the farmer make that payment or not?

 Let’s stop pointing fingers.
-Let’s start thinking how spending to save is not a good strategy.
+Let’s start thinking about how spending to save is not a good strategy.

 We all need to take ownership and responsibility of what we are doing and if it’s not working look at a different way of doing things.